An elephant beside safari jeeps on a Yala drive from Arana

 Yala National Park

-Yala's Block I — the most visited and most densely leopard-populated section of the park — is reached in under twenty minutes from Arana's gate.
+Yala's Block I, the most visited and most densely leopard-populated section of the park, is about fifteen minutes from Arana's gate.
 The early morning drive, before the heat settles and before the day-trip coaches arrive, is when the park is most itself.
 Leopards on low branches.
 Elephants at the waterhole.
-The light that only exists at 5:30 a.m. at this latitude.
+The hour before the coaches arrive belongs to you.

 The same jeep operators also take guests to Bundala (birding, flamingos), Lunugamvehera (elephant herds), and Ussangoda (coastal landscape, unique geology).